Mr123keelos/Win11PerformanceApp-Python/README.md

-# ⭐ Windows 11 Performance Application - Python Edition ⭐
+# ⭐ Win11 Performance App ⭐
 - Windows Performance Application recoded in Python with only the tweaks applied on my PC plus many more!

 # Requirements